 |Sunset behind Hydra town, Greece|

-There are walking trails along the coast on either side of the town.
+There are long walking trails along the coast on either side of the town.
 More vigorous hikes take you up into the higher parts of town and beyond.
-Be prepared to climb up and down in Hydra, on cobblestone steps and sidewalks or gravel hiking trails.

 |Hydra, Greece - no cars allowed|